 - We consider our TFSAs as our retirement savings vehicles.
 In other words, there’s no plan to withdraw our TFSA contributions anytime soon.
 We plan to use dividend income from our TFSA (tax-free booya!) to fund part of our expenses when we are financially independent.

-Note: Unlike RRSP, TFSA aren’t exempt from the US 15% dividend withholding tax.
-So if you invest in US dividend paying stocks inside TFSA, you’ll get hit 15% every time you get dividend income.
-Best to invest US dividend paying stocks inside your RRSP.
+Note: Unlike RRSP, TFSA isn’t exempt from the US 15% dividend withholding tax.
+So if you invest in US dividend-paying stocks inside TFSA, you’ll get hit 15% every time you get dividend income.
+Best to invest US dividend-paying stocks inside your RRSP.
 What do you think about this millennial’s ultimate TFSA guide?
 Did I miss anything?
 Do you have any other tips I should include?